 - Addicts often feel that they do not have a problem, and so they can often become estranged from the people who care about them and want to help them get better.

 - Loved ones of a drug addict often feel numerous emotions as a result of addiction.
 Feelings such as anger, grief, betrayal, loss, emotional disconnection from the addict, and many others.

 - People who care about an addict often feel a strong desire to help the person they care so much about, but don’t know how or feel like they can’t get through to them or get them to realize that they even have a problem.
 This can be extremely upsetting.

-It is clear that the emotional toll of addiction is great and effects far more people than just those who become addicted.
+It is clear that the emotional toll of addiction is great and affects far more people than just those who become addicted.
 The emotional effects of addiction can be almost unbearable for loved ones of addicts.

 Addicts are not the only people who need and deserve help, and there are many rehabs and groups out there that offer help and support to those who are connected to someone struggling with an addiction.